 In truth, it takes planning and dedication, but can be incredibly fruitful.
 Here’s what you should do get the juiciest fruits.

 It’s no secret that people like sharing their experiences with others.
 If it weren’t so, social networks wouldn’t be anywhere near as popular.
 Not only are customers eager to leave reviews, but they are also expecting a “rate your experience” option.
 Some steps you can take to make the review-leaving process as easy as can be for your customers include implementing inviting CTA headings and easily accessible links to review platforms.

 Online interaction is a two-way process, and it’s all about maintaining a healthy giving-receiving ratio.
 And don’t be afraid of negative reviews – there are ways for you to flip a negative review and show that you learned something from it.

 You won a prospective client over and got them to purchase your product.
 Good for you!
 But it doesn’t end there.
 Sustainability of a business cannot be measured by a series of solitary successes.
 Instead, you need to nurture the relationship with existing clients.

 One way to do it is through post-interaction (or follow-up) emails.
-After a customer has performed an action you intended, send them an email politely asking for a review of their experience.
-Ask them to suggest ways in which the experience could be improved.
+After a customer has performed an action you intended, ask them to suggest ways in which the experience could be improved.
 In turn, express genuine interest in their feedback.

 What you achieve by this is show your clients that they are not just another notch in your belt, but that you intend to invest in a long-lasting relationship based on mutual trust.